taghikhani/prtg-hdsentinel-disk-health/README.md

 5. In the **Parameters** field, enter:

    ```
-   %host 61220
+   "%host" 61220
    ```

-   - `%host` will be automatically replaced by the device's IP address.
+   - "`%host`" will be automatically replaced by the device's IP address.
    - Change `61220` if you use a different port in Hard Disk Sentinel.

 6. Click **Continue** and save the sensor.